ktorio/ktor-documentation/topics/server-sessions.md

 You need to create several data classes if you are going to use several sessions.

-> You can optionally inherit your data class from [Principal](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-principal/index.html) to use a session for [](server-auth.md).
-Learn more from [](server-session-auth.md).

 ## Pass session data: Cookie vs Header {id="cookie_header"}

 ### Cookie {id="cookie"}